sfzgzs/gurobi-notes/makeup-supply-chain-project/README.md

 - The **shipping cost** (with discounts applied when thresholds are met)
 - The **manufacturing cost** of the products

-The number of packages shipped has a lower bound of number of packages $\leq$ number of products sold / order quantities

 ---
 ## Optimization Model